convert user interface from iOS to Android

 While Apple users do spend more than their Android counterparts, it makes perfect sense for businesses that don’t already have one to launch an Android app.
 But as this can be costly, it’s a better idea to convert the user interface from iOS to Android.

-What is the ’User interface‘ of a mobile app?
+What is the ’user interface‘ of a mobile app?

 The ’User interface‘ (UI) of a mobile app allows users to operate and access the app’s features.
 An effective UI will allow users to easily use the app and all the in-built features of the device.
 Today’s mobile devices are predominantly smartphones and tablets that use touch screens.